scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 -------------------------------

-The simplest possible classifier is the nearest neighbor: given a new observation, give it the label of the closest learned observation.
+The simplest possible classifier is the nearest neighbor: given a new observation, take the label of the closest learned observation.

 **KNN (k nearest neighbors) classification example**: